ghleprogramer/cs50-final-project/README.md

 host fractal galleries or write about fractal equations, the one that stands out most for me was https://theory.org/ with there section about the burning ship fractal.

+### Standard Library
 While writing this project, I had to learn some standard C library functions.
 Most important are getopt and getsubopt to add proper command line usage to the project with clean minimal(kind of) code.
 And the switch statement for clear and fast setting of the values for the options.
 And strstr and strtod for simple string processing.

+### finishing thoughts
-over all writing the project and a great learning experience that taught me a lot about project building and management, and I am glad I got to do it and learn programming with the amazing people of CS50.
+Over all writing the project and a great learning experience that taught me a lot about project building and management, and I am glad I got to do it and learn programming with the amazing people of CS50.